Has a job arisen in your team? Then you have come to the right place. This page tells you all you need to know about recruitment at LUU.

 A Raising A Vacancy form (RAV) is needed to get your role advertised.

 As the recruiting manager you need to fill this in, completing ALL boxes.
 As part of completing the RAV we ask you to think about the diversity within your existing team and ask you to think about what further diversity your team could benefit from.
 For example, your team may benefit from gender or ethnic diversity.
+Please also use the additional notes box at the end of the form to highlight if the role being recruited will become a Team Leader upon starting at LUU.

 Allow 1 week minimum for all signatures to be obtained.
 As the recruiting manager you have the responsibility to obtain the following signature sign off before giving the completed RAV to the People Team: